N1ck95/HTB_Writeups/writeup.md

 - username: tkeller
 - password: denjanjade122566

 This way, we got the first foothold on the target system.
-The user flag was found in the flag.txt file in the user home and is `095f7535a7d23f22e72e303a0be558c0`.
+The user flag was found in the flag.txt file in the user home.

 # Privilege excalation
 Now that I got a foothold on the system is time to try to get root access.
 First of all I checked if our user has sudo rights: